phoe/protest/doc/base.md

     Error type signaled whenever protocol objects (such as protocol classes and protocol condition types) are attempted to be instantiated.

-  * **Reader `PROTOCOL-OBJECT-INSTANTIATION-SYMBOL`**
+    Accessors:

-    Returns the name of the object that was attempted to be instantiated when `PROTOCOL-OBJECT-INSTANTIATION` was signaled.
+    * **Reader `PROTOCOL-OBJECT-INSTANTIATION-SYMBOL`** - returns the name of the object that was attempted to be instantiated when `PROTOCOL-OBJECT-INSTANTIATION` was signaled.

-  * **Reader `PROTOCOL-OBJECT-INSTANTIATION-TYPE`**
+    * **Reader `PROTOCOL-OBJECT-INSTANTIATION-TYPE`** - returns the

-    Returns the human-readable representation of type of the object that was attempted to be instantiated when `PROTOCOL-OBJECT-INSTANTIATION` was signaled.
+      human-readable representation of type of the object that was attempted to be instantiated when `PROTOCOL-OBJECT-INSTANTIATION` was signaled.